benmurphybaum/StimGen/README.md

 Stimuli can be saved in a 'stimulus bank' so that they can be reused from session to session.

 --------------------
-Each stimulus is dropped into an output .h5 file, which can be picked up by a different program to incorporate into data acquisition.
+In addition to the stimulus log, the full parameter set of the most recent stimulus is saved as currentStimulus.h5, which gets overwritten for each stimulus presentation.
+This file can be picked up by a different program and saved elsewhere.
+Use case: I pick up the currentStimulus.h5 file using electrophysiology acquisition software at the end of an acquisition sweep.
+The stimulus information then gets saved into the same .h5 file that holds the acquired data, so I always have a record of what stimulus was presented.

 --------------------
 Install as a conda environment using the included environment file: environment.yml

 conda env create --name envname --file=environment.yml